2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 🚇 By Foot & By Metro

 Almost all the tourist attractions in Rome are within walking distance of each other, so the best way to explore the city is by walking.
 The city center is incredibly pleasant to stroll.
-Not to mention, you’ll discover the best hidden gems by getting lost in the cobblestone alleys.
+Not to mention, you’ll discover the best hidden gems by getting lost in its cobblestone alleys.

 Alternatively, you can take the Metro if your feet get sore (a likely scenario when visiting Rome).
 There are 3 Metro lines in Rome: Line A (red), Line B (blue), and Line C (green).